Seattle City Council passes new “JumpStart” tax on high salaries paid by big businesses

 The JumpStart tax is tailored so that most of the money will be paid by those companies that are best able to shoulder the burden, proponents said.

-Mosqueda was joined by council members M. Lorena González, Lisa Herbold, Tammy Morales, Kshama Sawant, Dan Strauss and Andrew Lewis in voting for the tax, while Alex Pedersen and Debora Juarez voted against it.
-Mayor Jenny Durkan has expressed concern about the measure; six or more council votes would be needed to override a Durkan veto.
+Mosqueda was joined by council members M. Lorena González, Lisa Herbold, Tammy Morales, Kshama Sawant, Dan Strauss and Andrew Lewis in voting for the tax, while Alex Pedersen and Debora Juarez voted against the legislation, arguing it could hurt the economy during a turbulent time and should instead be sent to the November ballot for voters to decide.

-Businesses with at least $7 million in annual payroll will be taxed 0.7% to 2.4% on salaries and wages spent on Seattle employees who make at least $150,000 per year.
+Durkan has expressed concern about the measure; six or more council votes would be needed to override a mayoral veto.

 The tax could apply to about 800 businesses, to varying degrees; government entities and grocery stores will be exempt as long as the tax is in place, as will certain healthcare nonprofits (for at least three years).

 The council also passed a high-level spending plan Monday.
 The money from the new tax will be allocated to coronavirus economic relief this year and preserving city services next year, the plan says.
 Starting in 2022, the revenue will fund affordable housing, community-led development, local business assistance and Green New Deal investments.